AppliedStat/seminar/NUAA/README.md

 ---
 ## Title: Quality Control with Unequal Sample Sizes
-Hosted by Dr. Ouyang,  College of Economics and Management, Nanjing University of Aeronautics and Astronautics, China  (December 3, 2020).
+Hosted by Dr. Ouyang,  College of Economics and Management, Nanjing University of Aeronautics and Astronautics, China

 ### Abstract
 Motivated by the construction of Shewhart-type control charts with unequal